liferay/liferay-frontend-projects/dxp/javascript_minification.md

 -   [`frontend-js-minifier`](https://github.com/liferay/liferay-portal/blob/3c6bbac29b64769b665e37798c7f51d4e45b6ff0/portal-impl/src/com/liferay/portal/minifier/MinifierUtil.java): this project contains the two default minifiers that DXP ships out-of-the-box (Google and Yahoo).
 See the two following sections for more details.

+> Note that, even though, `JavaScriptMinifier` and `MinifierUtil` are inside `portal-impl` to maintain backward compatibility, the implementation of the minifiers has been extracted to an OSGi module (`frontend-js-minifier`) for modularity.

 ### `GoogleJavaScriptMinifier`

 This is the default DXP minifier (because it is deployed with a higher service ranking than the other ones available).